chrissharansel/Portfolio-Christina-Sharanyaa-Selvakumari-S/README.md

 # Portfolio-Christina-Sharanyaa-Selvakumari-S
-This is a portfolio website that I have created on my own to display my achievements and goals.
+This portfolio website serves as a curated platform showcasing my professional achievements, career objectives, and aspirations.
+Designed and developed independently, it offers a comprehensive overview of my skills, experiences, and future endeavors.